Python QR Code Generator using pyqrcode in Tkinter

 Output

-In this output, the Python Tkinter window has a Scan QRCode button.
-When this button is clicked a camera screen is opened.
-When showed QR code on the camera then information of QR code is displayed on the Tkinter window.
+In this output, the Python Tkinter window has a Scan QR Code button.
+When this button is clicked, a camera screen is opened.
+When showed QR code is shown on the camera, the information of the QR code is displayed on the Tkinter window.

 python tkinter QR code reader